alemughal/NinjaQuiz/README.md

 const inquirer = require('inquirer');
 // Start the quiz
-npx quizwiz;
+npx ninjaquiz;
-# QuizWiz
+# NinjaQuiz

-FireQuiz is a command-line quiz application built with Node.js and Inquirer.
+NinjaQuiz is a command-line quiz application built with Node.js and Inquirer.
 It allows users to test their knowledge by answering a series of multiple-choice questions.

 ## Installation